Budapest University of Technology and Economics: The organizational structure

 There are other organizations like companies established or owned by the university, welfare institutions, student or teacher activity groups and other organizations associated to the university.

 The Rector is the top manager and representative of the university.
 The Chancellor ensures the technical conditions, the administration, the financial management in order to complete the functions of the university.
 The Rector and the Chancellor regularly calls executive board meetings to prepare strategic decisions.
 Employment relations between are regulated in the Annex of the Human Resource Policy.

 Admissions

 All Hungarians who pass the Hungarian secondary school matura with enough points are eligible for admission, as well as for anyone else in possession of an International Baccalaureate (again, with enough points).

 As with all Hungarian universities, a tuition fee of around $1000 has to be paid each semester for the Hungarian program.
 No extra fee is required for Hungarians for whom it is their first university, unless they spend more than 13 semesters there.

 The university offers extensive English language programs on all its faculties, at all levels of study (Preparatory Year, Bachelor of Science, Bachelor of Arts, Master of Science, Doctor of Philosophy).
 The Tuition fees vary from €2000 - €4500 per semester.

-6% of all students come from different countries of the world representing over fifty different countries; the majority of the students in the English Program are from the United States, England and Germany.
+6% of all students come from over fifty countries; the majority of the students in the English Program are from Azerbaijan, China, Pakistan, Kazakhstan and Jordan in the greatest numbers, and students from Malaysia, Ecuador and Saudi-Arabia are among the graduates.